 Parents and caregivers should view sweating as a sign that the baby is too hot and may need help to cool down.

 When sweating is excessive or happens even when the baby is not hot, it may signal a medical condition.
+When babies overheat, their risk of sudden infant death syndrome (SIDS), heat-related illness, and other health issues increases.

 Doctors call excessive sweating